What makes you a better writer?

 This exercise in descriptive writing is, of course, a way to get out of our head and engage our senses.

-And we can only do this if we slow down to a snail’s pace and if we care to really look and listen.
+And we can only do this if we get out of our heads, if we slow down to a snail’s pace, and if we care to really look and listen.

 Exercise #2: The missing words